sita-samoa/sita-membership/README.md

 ```

-Also if using SSL update the following environment variables accordingly.
+Also if using SSL update the following variables accordingly in .env.
 Here
 example.com is used as an example domain

 ```